 This week we conclude our series on stumbling blocks when trying to play with our child.
 We will focus on the sixth functional emotional developmental capacity (FEDC 6) which is logical thinking and building bridges between ideas.
-Once children are more consistently regulated, engaged, interacting, socially problem-solving, and creating new ideas, we begin to see connections forming between the islands of ideas they have in capacity 5.
+Once children are more consistently regulated, engaged, interacting, socially problem-solving, and creating emotional ideas, we begin to see connections forming between the islands of ideas they have in capacity 5.

 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

 Other developmental and even some behavioural interventions are successful at supporting children with developmental differences to reach the third developmental capacity, but DIR/Floortime can help children move beyond this capacity from the concrete world into the abstract.
 Below is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 DISCLOSURE: I have received help from our featured book from last week’s blog, Floortime Strategies to Promote Development in Children and Teens: A User’s Guide to the DIR® Model in the stumbling blocks and suggested strategies below.
 Much gratitude goes to Dr. Davis and her colleagues.

 Child does not show emotional self-awareness or notice and comprehend emotions in others